Customise Consent Preferences

 The panel considered whether family proceedings can be disclosed in a criminal case, what type of material from family proceedings could be disclosed, Olliers’ experience of representing individuals in interfamilial allegations and how important an understanding of the interaction between family proceedings and criminal investigations is.
 Click here to watch the panel discussion.

-Where an allegation is denied we will ensure that our client’s case is presented meticulously.
-If the matter proceeds to court we will ensure that no stone is left unturned in the defence of our client.
+We will ensure that no stone is left unturned in the defence of our client.
 Cases of a domestic nature can often involve very limited supporting evidence and result in the account of the complainant versus the account of the defendant.
 Click here to read more about how we deal with such cases.

 What are the consequences of a conviction?